 The forex OTC market is by far the biggest and most popular financial market in the world, traded globally by a large number of individuals and organizations.

-In the OTC market, participants determine who they want to trade with depending on trading conditions, the attractiveness of prices, and reputation of the trading counterpart.
+In an OTC market, participants determine who they want to trade with depending on trading conditions, the attractiveness of prices, and reputation of the trading counterpart.

 The chart below shows the seven most actively traded currencies.